Student Hire Payroll Guidelines

 Federal law requires all employees to prove their eligibility to work in the United States PRIOR to working.
-This certification requires that the students come to the Payroll Office with their work authorization to complete an I-9.
+This certification requires that the students come to the Office of Student Financial Services to complete the I-9 form along with the rest of the new hire packet.
 A copy of the I-9 form showing the substantiation requirements is attached for your information.

 We have found that many students do not come to campus with the documentation necessary to satisfy the I-9 requirements and that many are prohibited from working for several weeks until proper documentation is supplied.
-Even if you offer a student a job by completing a work authorization form for them, STUDENTS CANNOT WORK UNTIL THE REQUIRED PAPERWORK AND DOCUMENTS HAVE BEEN PRESENTED AND VERIFIED AT THE PAYROLL OFFICE.
+Even if you offer a student a job, STUDENTS CANNOT WORK UNTIL THE REQUIRED PAPERWORK AND DOCUMENTS HAVE BEEN PRESENTED AND VERIFIED AT THE OFFICE OF STUDENT FINANCIAL SERVICES.

 - The College follows the NYS Labor Law for all employees.

 - The Office of Student Financial Services is responsible for all policies surrounding student employment.